 Catherine, Walking for Health participant

-Walking can help to keep your mind healthy as well as your body.
-Whether you're being treated for cancer or you're recovering, why not find a health walk near you and join today?
+Lots of people tell us getting active helps them feel like their old self and walking groups are a great way to meet others.
+So whether you're being treated for cancer or you're recovering, why not find a health walk near you and join today?